 In a culture that neither acknowledges the gifts of the feminine or appreciates the alchemical nature of the masculine/feminine union, these subtleties are often lost.

-Women heal men, and men heal women, and each possesses magical ways to do this.
+Women heal men, and men heal women, and each possess magical ways to do this.

 On a socio-political level, it has been much noted and lamented that women’s work has gone relatively unnoticed and has not been fairly factored into the cheques and balances of the material world.
 Women’s work may never indeed be done but neither is it fairly acknowledged and in some countries the contribution of women is nothing more than slave labour.